fourkitchens/stanford_migrate/docs/architecture/decisions/0001-prevent-delete-imported-media.md

 ```

 An additional field `su_gallery_images` was found on the Paragraph type "Stanford gallery" and part of the `hs_d7_gallery_paragraphs` migration, but was not included in this work.

+These content types and fields are saved in a new config key `migrated_image_fields` that is part of `stanford_migrate.settings`.

 ## Consequences